nitarshan/robust-generalization-measures/README.md

 ## Data

-The full data set used in our study will be made available here.
-We will provide 1) a csv file with all experimental records (model configurations, generalization measures, generalization error), 2) we also expect to be able to release the weights of the trained models (although this is a technical challenge due to the size of the data).
-Stay tuned.
+The data used in this study is available in two forms:

+1. a csv file with all experimental records (model configurations, generalization measures, generalization error) [[here]](./data)
+2. trained models in Pytorch formal (coming soon)

 ## Contact us